agilexrm-docs/docs/README.md

 Topics currently in this repository's scope:

-- Introduction to AgileXRM Concepts.
+- Introduction to AgileXRM Concepts
 - Guides
 - AgileXRM Shape Reference documentation